Harald V: Crown Prince

-In 1960, Harald entered Balliol College, Oxford where he studied history, economics and politics.
-He was a keen rower during his student days at Oxford and was taught to row by fellow student and friend Nick Bevan, later a leading British school rowing coach.
-In 1960, he also made his first official journey abroad, visiting the United States in connection with the fiftieth anniversary of the American Scandinavian Foundation.
+In 1960, Harald entered Balliol College, Oxford, where he studied history, economics, and politics.
+He was a keen rower during his student days and was taught by fellow student and friend Nick Bevan, later a leading British school rowing coach.
+In 1960, he also made his first official journey abroad, visiting the United States for the 50th anniversary of the American Scandinavian Foundation.
 An avid sailor, Harald represented Norway in the yachting events of the Summer Olympics in Tokyo in 1964, Mexico City in 1968, and Munich in 1972.
-The Crown Prince carried the Norwegian flag at the opening parade of the 1964 Summer Olympics.
-Harald is an honorary president of the International Soling Association.
+He carried the Norwegian flag at the 1964 Games.